Athletics and Extracurriculars

 - Promote diversity and gender equity.
 Conduct an athletics program that incorporates, fosters, and enhances gender equity and diversity.

-- Enhance Internal and External Relationships.
-Strengthen our internal and external relationships through timely meetings, increased communications, and by exhibiting high standards of personal conduct at all times.
+- Enhance internal and external relationships.
+Strengthen our internal and external relationships through timely meetings, increased communications, and the exhibition of high standards of personal conduct at all times.

 Idaho Commons; 208-885-2667 Bruce Pitman Center 208-885-4636; www.uidaho.edu/studentaffairs/idaho-commons-and-student-union